Professor, History of ideas, Umeå university

 My latest book, Hormones of Life (2011), explores how the first hormone based medicines in Sweden where developed in the borderland between science, medicine, industry, politics and media.
 The aim of my research is to contribute to the understanding and debate about how new knowledge is produced, motivated, communicated, evaluated, and used – or not used.

 The Academy published its first book in September 2013 at the Göteborg Book Fair.
-“Vägar till vetenskapen – Sveriges unga akademi om att bli och vara forskare” (Roads to Science – the Young Academy of Sweden on becoming and being a scientist) is a collection of short autobiographies by the first generation academy members.
+“Vägar till vetenskapen – Sveriges unga akademi om att bli och vara forskare” (Roads to Science – the Young Academy of Sweden on becoming and being a researcher) is a collection of short autobiographies by the first generation academy members.
 Christer is the book's Chief Editor.

 Family: Wife, son (born 2006) and daughter (born 2009)